Royal Palace of Brussels

 Is it worth seeing Palais Royal?

 Yes, with sensible expectations.
 The route is short, access is seasonal, and a few rooms show their age.
 Yet the setting is elegant, the Mirror Room’s beetle-wing ceiling is unforgettable, and the price is right.
-If you love architecture and ceremony, it is a rewarding hour.
-For maximum value, walk to it with StoryHunt, then continue through the park toward the museums.

 • Highlights: Mirror Room, Throne Room, ceremonial sequence